 Bomb threats can be very disturbing and should always be taken seriously.
-Considered in this program are the steps you should take if you receive a bomb threat and what the police department will do in response.
+Considered in this program are the steps you should take if you receive a bomb threat and what the University of Florida Police Department will do in response.

 Building and Department Security Surveys

 The University Police Department has long made detailed security surveys available to campus departments as part of its many programs to improve campus security.
 The surveys, conducted by specially trained police officers, help to identify existing security weaknesses or potential risks and provide suggestions to reduce or eliminate exposure to criminal activity.
 You may contact the University Police Department’s Community Services Division at 392-1409 or use the Contact UPD form to make an appointment for your department’s survey.

 A Crime Watch is a formal organization of concerned citizens who meet to educate themselves about crime, and fight crime as a community.

 Date/Acquaintance Rape and Relationship Violence

 Relationship violence is the most common type of violence on university campuses nationwide.
 During this program you will learn to identify relationship violence, discuss its sources, and discuss possible solutions to help resolve this difficult issue.
 You will also be provided a list of resources and assistance providers available both on campus and within the local community.
 Also discussed are safety tips, suggestions for prevention, and what to do if you or someone you know becomes a victim of this crime.

 This program provides the definitions of hazing under Florida State Statute and the Student Code of Conduct.
 We also discuss the legal and University sanctions for hazing, and give groups tips on how to avoid hazing.

 This program gives you steps to take to avoid having your identity and financial information stolen.
 This program also talks about resources available to victims of identity theft and financial fraud, and the steps to take to help fix their credit.